ansible-collections/community.aws/docs/community.aws.cloudwatch_metric_alarm_module.rst

 Synopsis
 --------
-- Can create or delete AWS metric alarms.
+- Can create or delete AWS CloudWatch metric alarms.
 - Metrics you wish to alarm on must already exist.
+- Prior to release 5.0.0 this module was called ``community.aws.ec2_metric_alarm``.
+The usage did not change.